fsciortino/Aurora/docs/contacts.rst

 For any questions on Aurora, to brainstorm on possible applications or request changes to the code, please contact sciortino-at-psfc.mit.edu.

-The code is developed and maintained by F. Sciortino (MIT-PSFC) in collaboration with T. Odstrcil (GA) and A. Cavallaro (MIT), with support from O. Linder (MPI-IPP) and C. Johnson (U. Auburn).
-The great wisdom (and patience) of S. Smith (GA) has allowed this code to be effectively shared and documented.
+The code is developed and maintained by F. Sciortino (MIT-PSFC) in collaboration with T. Odstrcil (GA), A. Cavallaro (MIT) and R. Reksoatmodjo (W&M), with support from O. Linder (MPI-IPP) and C. Johnson (U. Auburn).
+R. The great wisdom (and patience) of S. Smith (GA) has allowed this code to be effectively shared and documented.
 Finally, the STRAHL documentation provided by R.Dux (MPI-IPP) was extremely helpful to guide code development.

 New contributors are more than welcome!
 Please get in touch via email or open a pull-request via Github.